Counter-Strike 2: A Visual Treat and Classic Gameplay

 PLUS

 Counter-Strike 2 captivates from the start with its pleasant visuals.
 The color scheme of the environment, models and effects are made in such a way that during long sessions the eyes do not get tired, and even rest.
-And this is not an exaggeration, after several hours of playing on a dusty yellow “Dust” or in the sterile white workshops on a “Nuke”, you feel as if you were kissed on the eyes by a gentle fairy.
+And this is not an exaggeration, following several hours of playing on a dusty yellow “Dust” or in the sterile white workshops on a “Nuke”, you feel as if you were kissed on the eyes by a gentle fairy.

 Considering how many dark spots, brightly lit locations, tricky design elements, boxes and other junk there are on the maps, a colossal amount of work was done.
-In the heat of battle, you don’t think for a second about what kind of moron hung a light bulb here or why it’s dark like a cellar and you can’t see anything.
+In the heat of battle, you don’t think for a second regarding what kind of moron hung a light bulb here or why it’s dark like a cellar and you can’t see anything.
 Everything is done smoothly and clearly: there is no “soap” or clumsy angularity of textures that can cut your eyes like a blade.

 The situation is the same with fighter models.
 Terrorists are most often light yellowish, counters are blue-black – it would seem that counters contrast more strongly with the environment, while terras should blend in with it.
 But this does not happen, and those others are clearly visible in all the nooks and crannies.

 This aspect of the elaboration of models and environments is best illustrated by the custom maps that the players themselves create in the “workshop”.
 For example, on the author’s de_aztec there is a dark place in front of the bridge (also known as a “bag”), where contrarians often sneak around.
-Since this map seems to be assembled from a vinaigrette of textures of version 1.6 and Source, there is no need to talk about any thoughtful visual ergonomics at all.
+Since this map seems to be assembled from a vinaigrette of textures of version 1.6 and Source, there is no need to talk regarding any thoughtful visual ergonomics at all.
 The standard dark models of counters in a dark cap contrast so that even a grandfather with cataracts, blinded by two flash drives, can instantly see them.

 Shadows on a custom Aztec